ynaka81/emulambda/README.md

 Copyright Fugue, Inc. 2015

 ## Recommended Uses
 Use `emulambda` to emulate the AWS Lambda API locally.
-The utility will help you to debug and profile your lambda functions.
-This shortens your feedback loop and reduces development cost and time.
+It provides a Python "harness" that you can use to wrap your function and run/analyze it.

+  - Development
+    - Run your lambda functions instantly locally, without packaging and sending to AWS.
+    - Shorten your feedback loop on lambda executions.
+    - Easily attach debuggers to your lambda.
+    - Run your lambda for free.
+  - Testing
+    - Easily integrate with test tools using a simple CLI and various input methods.
+    - Use stream mode to test many cases or run fuzz tests
+    - Use profiling information to identify expensive/problematic lambdas early.

 ## Features
 Present: